stilelits/metadata_generator/README.md

 2. Double-click the file to run it using the WScript engine.

 It will generate one file in the same folder, with a name like "2025_06_03_15_53_59_173_metadata.json" based on the current time.
 Note that the timestamp is UTC, and it includes milliseconds, so there should never be a filename conflict, unless two copies of the script are somehow running at the exact same instant.
 I would highly recommend putting this in a folder by itself, so that the output files do not clutter up any folder with other types of file in it.

+# To do

+1. I need to refine my understanding of the actual structure that I'm attempting to imitate, and implement it in the generator.
+2. I need to characterize what non-anomalous metadata would look like, and ensure that the generator produces it reliably.
+3. I need to characterize what anomalous metadata would look like, and create functionality that will purposefully generate specific types of anomaly.